The Emotions of Nonviolence:

 Forthcoming Bold Type Books

-Grace Lee Boggs was a Chinese American philosopher and activist who spent more than seventy years at the heart of revolutionary struggle in Detroit.
-Yet despite her deep influence on radical thought and action in the twentieth century, no full biography of her has ever been written—until now.
+Grace Lee Boggs spent more than seventy years at the heart of revolutionary struggle in Detroit.
+A philosopher and activist who shaped radical movements from the 1940s through the 2010s, she developed a visionary politics that insisted revolution wasn’t just about tearing down unjust systems—it was about transforming ourselves and building new ways of living together.
+Yet despite her profound influence on twentieth-century radical thought, no full biography of her has ever been written—until now.